EnterpriseDB/repmgr/README.md

 Requirements
 ------------

-`repmgr` is developed and tested on Linux, but it should work on any UNIX-like system which PostgreSQL itself supports.
+`repmgr` is developed and tested on Linux and OS X, but it should work on any UNIX-like system which PostgreSQL itself supports.

 All nodes must be running the same major version of PostgreSQL, and we recommend that they also run the same minor version.
 This version of `repmgr` (v3) supports PostgreSQL 9.3 and 9.4.

-Earlier versions of `repmgr` required password-less SSH access between nodes in order to clone standby servers using `rsync`. `repmgr 3` can use `pg_basebackup` instead in most circumstances; ssh is not needed.
+Earlier versions of `repmgr` needed password-less SSH access between nodes in order to clone standby servers using `rsync`. `repmgr 3` can use `pg_basebackup` instead in most circumstances; ssh is not required.

-You will need to use rsync only if your PostgreSQL configuration files are outside your data directory (as on Debian).
+You will need to use rsync only if your PostgreSQL configuration files are outside your data directory (as on Debian) and you wish these to be copied by `repmgr`.
 See the `SSH-RSYNC.md` file for details on configuring password-less SSH between your nodes.

 Installation
 ------------